LadyAmely/DietPlanner/README.md

 ### Recipe Database
 Access to a wide database of dietary recipes with the option to filter by calorie content, preparation time, and diet types.

+### Creating Your Own Diet Plan
+Users can easily add individual meals and precisely define the ingredients that each one consists of.
 ## License

 This project is licensed under the MIT License.